ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 ## Business Rules

-1. Must use Java or Python
+1. Must use Java or Python (exceptions can be made on a case-by-case basis.
+See us before deviating)
 2. Use NLP to breakdown the sentences
+3. Only consider verbs.
+For example, if 'record' is used as a noun in a sentence, do not count it.
-3. If the sentence has the same verb as the preceding sentence, then do not account for the verb numbers from the reference table for the second sentence
+4. If the sentence has the same verb as the preceding sentence, then do not account for the verb numbers from the reference table for the second sentence
-4. If the proper name (noun) is similar to a key word verb, then do not count it
+5. If the proper name (noun) is similar to a key word verb, then do not count it
-5. If the object noun is similar to a key word verb, then do not count it
+6. If the object noun is similar to a key word verb, then do not count it
-6. Any keyword verb that follows within brackets, then do not count it
+7. Any keyword verb that follows within brackets, then do not count it

 ## Inputs